Home

 Agents are powerful, but they shouldn't be trusted blindly with physical hardware.
 Kiln enforces safety at the protocol level -- not as an afterthought, but as a core design constraint.

-Before any print starts, Kiln runs pre-flight checks: validating temperatures against per-printer limits, scanning G-code for dangerous commands, and confirming the printer is in a safe state.
+Before any print starts, Kiln runs pre-flight checks: validating temperatures against per-printer limits, scanning G-code for dangerous commands, confirming the printer is in a safe state, and requiring a preview-confirmation token for new non-resume print starts.
 These checks cannot be bypassed by the agent.
-29 safety profiles cover popular printer models with hardware-specific limits.
+44 named safety profiles cover popular printer models with hardware-specific limits.
 A background watchdog auto-cools idle heaters after 30 minutes to prevent fire hazards.
+Real-time G-code interception lets agents monitor and modify printer commands on the fly -- blocking unsafe operations before they reach the hardware.

 How It Works